-In a decision dated October 2, 2018, the Office of Judges concluded that Mr. Stout failed to establish by a preponderance of the evidence that he is entitled to authorization for physical therapy for his right foot and ankle or for custom insoles.
-The Office of Judges found that the right ankle has not been made a compensable component of the claim.
-Also, the Office of Judges concluded that Mr. Stout has not shown a need for physical therapy or custom insoles to treat his compensable injury.
-Although Dr. Goodwin opined that physical therapy was necessary, the Office of Judges concluded that his opinion does not preponderate over Dr. Agnew's opinion that there is no evidence of a lingering musculoskeletal injury or disease process for which medical treatment would be required.
-Accordingly, the Office of Judges affirmed the July 17, 2018, Order of the claims administrator which denied the request for physical therapy and custom insoles.
-The Board of Review adopted the findings of fact and conclusions of law of the Office of Judges and affirmed its Order on February 25, 2019.
+In a Decision dated July 25, 2018, the Office of Judges concluded that Mr. Stout failed to establish by a preponderance of the evidence that he is entitled to authorization for physical therapy to treat his compensable injury.
+The Office of Judges found that the evidence does not sufficiently establish that Dr. Goodwin's request for physical therapy is directed toward treatment of Mr. Stout's right great toe as opposed to treatment of the left lower extremity.
+Dr. Goodwin provided the diagnosis of nondisplaced fracture distal, phalanx right hallux on his Diagnosis Update Form, but set forth diagnoses of unspecified injury of unspecified lower leg, initial encounter, and pain in left foot on his authorization request.
+The Office of Judges noted that Mr. Stout's left foot has not been added as a compensable component of the claim, and Dr. Agnew reported that no additional medical treatment was needed to address the compensable conditions.
+Accordingly, the Office of Judges affirmed the March 14, 2018, Order of the claims administrator which denied the request from Dr. Goodwin for physical therapy.
+The Board of Review adopted the findings of fact and conclusions of law of the Office of Judges and affirmed its Order on December 27, 2018.

 After review, we agree with the decision of the Board of Review.
-The preponderance of the medical evidence does not establish that the requested physical therapy and custom insoles are necessary to treat the compensable conditions in this claim.
+Mr. Stout's evidence does not include any medical documentation that supports an authorization of physical therapy for his right great toe.
 The only documentation in evidence that addresses the need for additional medical treatment is the independent medical evaluation of Dr. Agnew, who opined that no further treatment was needed for Mr. Stout's workplace injury.
-Mr. Stout has failed to carry the burden of proving that his request for physical therapy and custom insoles is medically related and reasonably required to treat his compensable conditions.
+Mr. Stout has failed to carry the burden of proving that his request for physical therapy is medically related and reasonably required to treat his compensable conditions.